HomeArticlesHow ToConvert JSON to CSV

 Overview

 JSON and CSV solve different problems, and converting between them means reconciling two different data models.
-JSON supports arbitrary nesting — objects inside objects, arrays inside objects — with no enforced uniformity across records.
+JSON supports arbitrary nesting, objects inside objects, arrays inside objects, with no enforced uniformity across records.
 CSV is strictly tabular: a fixed set of columns, one row per record, every cell a plain string.
-Converting JSON to CSV is not a mechanical reformatting exercise; it requires deliberate decisions about how to flatten structure that CSV cannot natively represent.
+Converting JSON to CSV isn't a mechanical reformatting exercise.
+It requires deliberate decisions about how to flatten structure that CSV can't natively represent.

 This is a routine need for anyone working with API responses, NoSQL exports, or log data that needs to land in a spreadsheet or BI tool.
 Get the flattening decisions wrong and you end up with misaligned columns, dropped fields, or arrays mangled into unreadable strings.
 This guide walks through the conversion methodically, then points you to the JSON to CSV Formatter to automate the parts that are easy to get wrong by hand.